Library Member Resources

 IELTS is jointly owned by the British Council, the University of Cambridge ESOL Examinations (Cambridge ESOL) and IDP: IELTS Australia through more than 800 test centres and locations in over 130 countries.

-You can now access IELTS online in all Milton Keynes Libraries and from your computer at home.
-You need to enter your Library Card Membership Number (including the B) when prompted for your library barcode (for example B769395476.
+You can access IELTS online in all Milton Keynes Libraries and from your computer at home.
+You need to enter your Library Card Membership Number (including the B) when prompted for your library barcode (for example B761234567.
 Note that some numbers end with an X and you should include this too).
+Temporary library card numbers (issued when joining online) can also be used.

 If you are not a member of the library you can still access IELTS on the computers at libraries in Milton Keynes - just ask library staff to log you on.